MnCLosSantos/mnc-timetrials/README.md

 ## 🎯 Wager System:

-- Choose a buy-in, and receive 2x payout on successful completion.
+- Choose a buy-in, and receive 2x buyin as payout on successful completion.

 ## 🎯 Dynamic Time Modifiers: